npokhrel163/qc1/README.md

 # qc1
-Using a simulator to run a quantum circuit
+In this code, we use a ibmq-qasm simulator to run a basic quantum circuit with 2 quantum gates and 2 classical gates.
+The circuit uses a hadamard gate and a cnot gate and measurements are performed.
+We then plot the data in a histogram.